 Most UK businesses have a traditional hierarchy system of managers, and – while most are polite – they still expect a high level of respect, and are known for being firm and effective.

-The annual budget tends to be key in planning business strategies, with future budgeting estimates projected for the following three to five years.
+The annual budget is key in planning business strategies, with future budgeting estimates projecting for the following three to five years.

 Some companies employ ‘flexi time’, where employees can effectively choose their own hours, and work overtime to claim back at a later date.